Cool-Little-Guy-Makers/little-guy-website/README.md

 While not signed in, the home page displays all users' little guys and a "Sign In" button in the top right.
 While signed in, the home page displays your little guys and other users' little guys in two distinct sections, and your username and a "Sign Out" button in the top right. *You may need to scroll in each section to see all little guys.*

+**Creating an account**:

-**Create an account**: Press "Sign In" in the upper right, then press "Create an account" and follow the instructions.
+Press "Sign In" in the upper right, then press "Create an account" and follow the instructions.
 After creating an account, you will be automatically signed in.

-**Sign In/Sign Out**: Press "Sign In" or "Sign out" in the top right of the Home page.
+**Sign In/Sign Out**:

+Press "Sign In" or "Sign out" in the top right of the Home page.

-**To create or edit a little guy**, press "Create a New Little Guy" or press the "Edit" button for one of your current little guys.
-Then, choose a name and variant for your little guy and press submit.
+**Creating a little guy**:

+Press "Create a New Little Guy".
+This will bring you to a page where you can customize your new little guy with preset heads, faces, bodies, arms, and legs.
+All colors can be picked with a hex code, except for the face details which may only be black or white.
+*Insert specifics.*

+**Editing a little guy**:

+While in your world, click on a pre-existing little guy you would like to edit.
+Press the "edit" button.
+This will bring you to a page similar to the original create page.
+*Insert specifics.*

+**Deleting a little guy**:

-**To delete a little guy**, press "Edit" for one of your current little guys, then press Delete Little Guy.
+Press "Edit" for one of your current little guys, then press Delete Little Guy.
+*Insert specifics.*

+**Your world**:

+*Insert specifics.*

+**Visiting other users' worlds**:

+*Insert specifics.*

 ## Using the REST API
 The following table describes API calls that can be made.